-With a home reversion plan, you sell all or part of your home at less than its market value in return for a cash lump sum, a regular income or both.
+With a home reversion plan, you sell all or part of your home at less than its market value and get to continue living in the property.

 Usually you don't pay rent, or if you do it's only a minimal amount.